Unit 4 - Practice Quiz

 18 In regularized regression, what is the role of the hyperparameter (or )?

-A. It controls the learning rate.
+A. It controls the strength of the regularization penalty.

 B. It sets the intercept to zero.

-C. It determines the degree of the polynomial.
+D. It determines the degree of the polynomial.

 19 Why is feature scaling (e.g., Standardization) important before applying Ridge or Lasso regression?